Princess Maria-Olympia of Greece and Denmark: Early life

-Princess Maria-Olympia of Greece and Denmark was born on 25 July 1996 at Weill Cornell Medical Center in New York City to Pavlos, Crown Prince of Greece, and his wife, Marie-Chantal.
+Princess Maria-Olympia of Greece and Denmark was born on 25 July 1996 at Weill Cornell Medical Center in Lenox Hill, New York in Manhattan to Pavlos, Crown Prince of Greece, and his wife, Marie-Chantal.
 She was baptized in the Greek Orthodox Church by Patriarch Bartholomew I of Constantinople at the Church of St. George in Istanbul, Turkey, on 22 December 1996.
 Her godparents are her paternal aunt Princess Alexia of Greece and Denmark, her maternal aunt Pia Getty, her grandfather's second cousin Charles III, and Prince Michael of Greece and Denmark.
 Her family relocated to London, where she spent most of her childhood.
 She is the older sister of Prince Constantine-Alexios, Prince Achileas-Andreas, Prince Odysseas Kimon, and Prince Aristidis-Stavros.

-The princess herself uses the name Olympia in everyday life.

-Olympia of Greece attended her first couture show around the age of 11 in Rome together with her parents.
+She uses the name Olympia in everyday life.
+Olympia attended her first couture show around the age of 11 in Rome together with her parents.
 She studied art history, theatre, photography, and graphic design while in boarding school in Switzerland with hopes of pursuing a career in art or fashion.
 She interned in Dior's couture department, at the age of 17.